 - Approval canceled: The request is withdrawn so the invoice can be edited, rerouted, or corrected before a new request is sent.

-For finance teams, the key is not just recognizing the label.
-It is understanding what the label means for the next action.
+For finance teams, the label matters less than what it means for the next action.
 If an invoice is still open, AP may still need to finish data checks.
 If it is pending approval, the bottleneck is with routing or approver action.
 If it is released after approval, the approval stage has done its job and posting can continue according to the rest of your process.
 That interpretation discipline is what turns a Business Central pending approval status from a status badge into a workable operating signal.

 Purchase invoice approval vs purchase order approval in Business Central